priestjim/gen_rpc/README.md

 - The `dispatcher` process will launch a new `client` process through the client's supervisor.

-- The new client process will connect to the remote node's `tcp listener`, submit a requeset for a new server and wait.
+- The new client process will connect to the remote node's `gen_rpc server`, submit a request for a new server and wait.

-- The `tcp listener` server will ask the `server` supervisor to launch a new `server` process, which in turn will dynamically allocate (`gen_tcp:listen(0)`) a port and return it.
+- The `gen_rpc server` server will ask the `acceptor` supervisor to launch a new `acceptor` process and hands it off the new socket connection.

-- The `server` supervisor returns the port to the `tcp listener` which in turn returns it to the `client` through the TCP channel.

-- The `server` then shuts down the TCP channel as its purpose has been fullfilled (which also minimizes file descriptor usage).

-- The `client` then connects to the returned port and establishes a TCP session.
-The `server` on the other node launches a new `acceptor` server as soon as a `client` connects.
-The relationship between `client`-`server`-`acceptor` is one-to-one-to-one.
+- The `acceptor` takes over the new socket and authenticates the `client` with the current Erlang cookie and any extra protocol-level authentication supported by the selected driver.

 - The `client` finally encodes the request (`call`, `cast` etc.) along with some metadata (the caller's PID and a reference) and sends it over the TCP channel.
 In case of an `async call`, the `client` also launches a process that will be responsible for handing the server's reply to the requester.

-- The `server` on the other side decodes the TCP message received and spawns a new process that will perform the requested function.
-By spawning a process external to the server, the `server` protects itself from misbehaving function calls.
+- The `acceptor` on the other side decodes the TCP message received and spawns a new process that will perform the requested function.
+By spawning a process external to the server, the `acceptor` protects itself from misbehaving function calls.

-- As soon as the reply from the server is ready (only needed in `async_call` and `call`), the `server` spawned process messages the server with the reply, the `server` ships it through the TCP channel to the `client` and the client send the message back to the requester.
+- As soon as the reply from the server is ready (only needed in `async_call` and `call`), the `acceptor` spawned process messages the server with the reply, the `acceptor` ships it through the TCP channel to the `client` and the client send the message back to the requester.
 In the case of `async call`, the `client` messages the spawned worker and the worker replies to the caller with the result.

 All `gen_tcp` processes are properly linked so that any TCP failure will cascade and close the TCP channels and any new connection will allocate a new process and port.